microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data_w_pf.md

 In the [setup](./media/set_up.md) section, you created an Azure AI Search service and connected it to your Azure AI Studio hub.
 Now you will populate your Azure AI Search service with your business data.

 Let's start by adding a new data source to your Azure AI Studio Hub.

->[!NOTE]
->If you used the [set_up.sh](./set_up.sh) script to automatically provision your Azure AI Studio resources, you can skip this step as the index was automatically created.

 1. Download the [Contoso products Catalog](./data/products.csv) csv file, a sample dataset that contains product information.
 1. Go to the Azure AI Studio Hub and click on the **Data** tab.